lancershield/docs/docs/severity-framework/index.md

 ---

-## Scoring Criteria (Axes)
+## Scoring Criteria (Axis)

-Each issue is scored across five axes from 0–5, with weighted importance.
+Each issue is scored across five axis from 0–5, with weighted importance.

 | Axis               | Weight | Scope                                            |
 | ------------------ | ------ | ------------------------------------------------ |